Attachment and Parenting: Learn It 1—Attachment Theory

 attachment

-Attachment refers to the deep emotional bond and connection between a caregiver and a child – or any two individuals – characterized by feelings of love, trust, and security, which profoundly influence the child’s development and well-being.
+Attachment refers to the deep emotional bond and connection between a caregiver and a child—or any two individuals—characterized by feelings of love, trust, and security, which profoundly influence the child’s development and well-being.

-Attachment theory was largely generated by psychologists, John Bowlby and Mary Ainsworth (Ainsworth & Bowlby, 1991).
-Bolwby defined attachment as the affectional bond or tie that an infant forms with the mother (Bowlby, 1969).
-An infant must form this bond with a primary caregiver in order to have normal social and emotional development.
-The caregiver must be responsive to the child’s physical, social, and emotional needs; and the caregiver and child must engage in mutually enjoyable interactions (Bowlby, 1969) (Figure 4).
-While Bowlby generated the overarching “tenets” of the theory, Ainsworth’s research provided opportunities to test the theory in action and helped “expand the theory itself.”
-Ainsworth contributed the “concept” of an attachment figure serving as a secure base.
-A secure base is a parental presence that gives the child a sense of safety as they explore their surroundings (Ainsworth, 1967).
-Bowlby agreed that this attachment bond is very powerful and continues throughout life.
-He used the concept of secure base to define a healthy attachment between parent and child (1988).
+While Bowlby generated the overarching tenets of the theory, Ainsworth’s research provided opportunities to test the theory in action and helped expand the theory itself.
+Ainsworth contributed the concept of an attachment figure serving as a secure base—a parental presence that gives the child a sense of safety as they explore their surroundings (Ainsworth, 1967).
+Bowlby agreed that this attachment bond is very powerful and continues throughout life, using the concept of secure base to define a healthy attachment between parent and child (1988).

 Exploring Attachment in Infancy: Groundbreaking Research in Uganda

-Ainsworth led the first empirical study of attachment theory between 1953 and 1955 with the Ganda people in Uganda.
-Her work aimed to observe and analyze the development of attachment by closely studying 26 families with unweaned babies over a period of up to 9 months.
 She found that maternal sensitivity to infant signals was significantly correlated with secure attachment in infants.
 Babies of sensitive mothers tended to be securely attached, while infants of less sensitive mothers were more likely to be classified as insecurely attached.
 Additionally, mothers’ enjoyment of breastfeeding also correlated with infant security.
-These findings foreshadowed Ainsworth’s later work and contributed to the development of attachment theory.

 Now, why is this important?